ucsd-ets/python-docker-example/README.md

 # Python Docker Example

+Dead simple basic Python TDD application skeleton with Docker

+## Customization

 Add all dependencies to requirements.txt

-## Customization

 Replace all instances of 'pyapp' with your application name